 There’s no such thing as waste coffee!

 According to the World Bank, we currently generate over 2 billion tonnes of solid waste globally each year, with projections reaching 3.4 billion tonnes by 2050.
-Almost 40% of that waste is disposed of in landfills where it generates harmful greenhouse gas emissions, such as methane, contributing to climate change.
+Almost 40% of that waste goes to landfill where it generates harmful greenhouse gas emissions, such as methane, contributing to climate change.

-There are significant efforts being made globally to cut waste from plastics, food and textiles, but what about the hidden waste streams that go unnoticed?
+Globally individuals, businesses, and governments are making significant efforts to cut waste from plastics, food, and textiles.
+But what about the hidden waste streams that go unnoticed?

 Coffee doesn’t have to be wasteful